smilies-polito/EHWGesture/README.md

 # EHWGesture - A dataset for multimodal understanding of clinical gestures

 This repository introduces EHWGesture, a multimodal dataset for clinical gesture understanding (i.e., gesture recognition, triggering, action quality assessment), including RGB-Depth, Event (Neuromorphic vision) and Motion Capture data.
-This work will be presented at the First International Workshop on Skilled Activity Understanding Workshop of IEE/CVF ICCV 2025, Honolulu (US).
+This work will be presented at the First International Workshop on Skilled Activity Understanding of IEE/CVF ICCV 2025, Honolulu (US).

 ![Dynamic Gestures Examples](examples_anony_v3.png)